Follow us

 Sales and Customers

-There is no revenue without customers, so the buyer must find out as much as it can about sales channels and the business’ ability to bring in money.
+There is no revenue without customers, so the buyer must find out as much as they can about sales channels and the business’s ability to bring in money.
 This means familiarizing itself with the company’s customer base and sales pipeline.
 The buyer will have to look at:

 • What is the company’s rate of retention vs. churn?
 Are customers staying with the company or moving on quickly?
 How is the company attracting them back if they churn?